cosandr/go-check-updates/README.md

 The default cache file may change, the first choice is `/tmp/go-check-updates.json`.
 If the file exists but it isn't writable, it will fallback to `$HOME/.cache/go-check-updates/cache.json` instead.

-It can be disabled completely with `-no-cache`.
+It can be disabled completely with `--no-cache`.

-The refresh interval can be changed with the `-cache.interval` option, disable with `no-refresh`.
+The refresh interval can be changed with the `--cache.interval` option, disable with `--no-refresh`.
 Disabled without daemon mode will refresh every time it is run, with daemon mode there is no auto-refresh.

 See `go-check-updates -h` for up to date information on the parameters.